-Near global shelter-in-place orders have put a serious damper on the 2020 track day and racing season.
-This entire situation evolved so fast that many of us were only weeks from our first track day of the year before this indefinite hiatus began.
-The car is in the garage all dressed up with nowhere to dance.
-Some tracks are beginning to open up, but what are the rest of us left to do but play racing
+Near global shelter-in-place orders put a serious damper on the 2020 track day and racing season.
+The entire situation unfolded so fast that many of us were only weeks from our first track day of the year before two weeks off turned into an indefinite hiatus.
+Our cars were in the garage all dressed up with nowhere to dance.
+What happened in the quiet of social distance lockdowns?
+A sim racing revolution, an explosion in popularity.

 - Can you create a simulator Rig on a Budget?

 - What Game and Platform (PC/Console) should I go with?